Umami Pot

 Tips on how to make

-• Use freshly cooked warm rice.
-Warm rice has a sticky texture, making it easier for salmon pieces to adhere to onigiri.
+• Use freshly cooked, warm rice.
+Warm rice has a sticky texture that helps the salmon pieces stick to it better.

 salmon-onigiri